Item

 Featured Item

+This image shows firing at night near the Independence Monument during the takeover of Phnom Penh by Vietnamese forces and the troops of the Kampuchea United Front for National Salvation (KUFNS, also known as FUNSK) [Front or Renakse] in January 1979.
 This photograph is part of the collection held by the Agence Khmère de Presse (AKP) and Cambodia’s Ministry of Information.
 This collection, which documents the early years of the People’s Republic of Kampuchea as photographed by the Vietnamese and a small team of Cambodian photographers, has not yet been classified or indexed.

 Read More